mpace965/processing-sketchbook/Spirals/README.md

 function (in this case, cosine) on the `frameCount` and `sineSpeed`.
 The color also linearly scales with the radius.

-### `Spiral.pde`
+### `Spirals.pde`

 Driver class.
-Contains concrete instantiations each spiral, as well as an input framework for adjusting parameters include speed, direction, zoom, and play/pause.
+Contains concrete instantiations each spiral, as well as an input framework for adjusting parameters including speed, direction, zoom, and play/pause.